cjjohnson/An-Olivia-Twist/README.md

 added a short message to potential viewers.

 10/03/2014 - Added some CSS for navbar.
 Didn't work, and I don't know what I am doing wrong.
 I will leave the coding to the experts.

+19/03/2014 - Minor changes.
+Spelling fix on hompage.
+Fixed broken links on other pages.